Need an EPC in Kensington and Chelsea?

 More Info

 From April 2020, all current rented properties must have a valid EPC.
-Prior to that date an EPC was only necessary on new rentals.
+Prior to that date an EPC was only needed on new rentals.
 Fines may be issued by the local authority for infringement of this.

 What Is The Minimum Rating For A Rental Property